Scalar field fluctuations in Schwarzschild-de Sitter space-time: Introduction

 With these considerations in mind, in this work we will investigate the quantum fluctuations of a free massless scalar field in the Schwarzschild-de Sitter (SdS) space-time.
 In the static coordinate system, the line element of the SdS space-time is given by

-where $G=M_{\rm Pl}^2$, $M$ is the mass of the black hole, and $H$ is the Hubble parameter for inflation.
+where $G=M_{\rm Pl}^{-2}$, $M$ is the mass of the black hole, and $H$ is the Hubble parameter for inflation.
 Here we use the convention with $c=\hbar=1$.
 As is well-known, the SdS metric has a black hole horizon and a cosmological horizon.
+The casual structure of the SdS space-time is depicted in the Penrose diagram given in, for example, Ref.~\cite{shiromizu}.
 In the static coordinates~(\ref{static}) an observer can only receive a signal inside or just right on the cosmological horizon.
 This static metric is insufficient for our purpose because in the cosmological setting we aim at studying the temporal evolution of a Fourier mode of the scalar quantum fluctuations that crosses the cosmological horizon during inflation.
 Therefore, we will instead use the planar coordinates for the SdS metric~\cite{shiromizu}, which is given by